Magic-Discord/Midterm/README.md

-# Assignment 9: While Loops

-This week, you'll be delving into the `while` loop construct to practice with indefinite (and infinite) looping.
-Looping is one of the most fundamental control structures in any programming language.
-It is simple in concept, but often difficult to put into practice effectively.
-We're focusing on a few useful patterns of use to start with.
+# Midterm Practical: Input Validation and Loop Control

+This midterm will test your understanding of **user input**, **boolean logic**, and **loop control** using `while` loops.
+These are fundamental patterns in Python programming and critical for building reliable, user-facing programs.

 ## Learning Objectives

-1. Learn the basic structure of a `while` loop.
+1. Practice the structure and execution of `while` loops
-2. Prctice using `while` loops for:
+2. Use `while` loops for:
    - Input validation
-   - Counter controlled loops
-   - Accumulating values
+   - Sentinel-controlled input
-3. Learn the early break and early continue strategies.
+   - Conditional checks and accumulation
+3. Return meaningful values from user-defined functions
+4. Strengthen your ability to debug and test with provided files

-## Assignment Structure
+## Midterm Structure

-The assignment is structured into the following exercise folders under the root folder `assn-9-yourusername/`:

-- `01-get_int`
-- `02-blastoff`
+The midterm consists of two coding problems.
+Each problem lives in its own subdirectory inside your root folder (named `midterm-yourusername/`).
+You are required to complete the `.py` file in each folder and use the provided test files to verify correctness.

-- `03-guess`
+- `01-get_yes_no`
+  Build a function that repeatedly prompts the user for a `'yes'` or `'no'` response until a valid answer is given.

-- `04-stats`
+- `02-count_positive`
+  Count how many positive numbers a user enters until they type `0`, and then print the result.

-Each folder contains specific tasks that you need to complete.
+Each folder contains:

+- A starter Python script (`.py`)
+- A markdown README file with instructions
+- A `tests/` folder containing a test file for validating your solution

-## Assignment Completion Procedures
+## Midterm Completion Procedures

-You will complete and submit this assignment in a similar way to prior assignments.
-To avoid cluttering up this README with the same instructions each time, they have been broken out into a separate file.
-Please reference [PROCEDURES.md](PROCEDURES.md) to see the details if you have forgotten.

-In summary:
+You should complete and submit this midterm the same way as prior assignments.
+For full details, refer to the [PROCEDURES.md](PROCEDURES.md) file.

+**In summary:**

-  1. Complete the code for each exercise per the instructions
+1. Complete the code for each exercise as described in the respective README
-  2. Run the scripts to test and debug
+2. Run your script and use the test file inside `tests/` to ensure correct behavior
-  3. Execute the automated tests to ensure expected functionality

-When finished, do not forget to:

-1. Commit and Sync:
+3. When finished, commit and sync your work

+### Submission Checklist:

+1. ✅ Implement solutions for both exercises
+2. ✅ Run and pass the provided tests
-    - Switch to version control tab
+3. ✅ Use version control to:
    - Stage all changed files
-    - _**Enter a commit message**_
+   - Enter a commit message
-    - Click Commit
+   - Commit and sync
-    - Click Sync
-2. Validate your submission in GitHub
+4. ✅ Confirm your submission is visible on GitHub
-3. Submit the final commit ID in D2L
+5. ✅ Submit the final commit ID in D2L

+Good luck — and don’t forget to read error messages carefully!